Could Desmond King's Adaptability Help Him Re-Sign With Texans?

 One name that should be on Texans general manager Nick Caserio's radar is Desmond King.
 Signed initially to play in the slot, King shifted to the boundary due to lack of depth at the position and impressed late.

-Texans cornerback coach Dino Vasso said Tuesday at the new coaching staff introductory press conference that the transition isn't simply just moving to similar concepts but rather one few can actually master as quickly as King.
+Texans cornerback coach Dino Vasso said Tuesday at the new coaching staff introductory press conference that the transition went well for King.

 "You're talking about a guy who hasn't played corner since college and he took the move pretty well," Vasso said.
 "It's not an easy transition and if you polled everyone in this room ask them 'what is Des' optimum position?' most would say nickel."